ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ## Adding moving platforms

-Create a new type called `Platform` and select its corresponding sprite.
+Create a new template called `Platform` and select its corresponding sprite.
 Create a new level called `Level_03` that features wide moats or long traps with platforms that move you around.

 ![Comigo's third level](./images/tutPlatformer_22.png)